There are many reasons you might want to use a VPN, but the main ones usually revolve around security and privacy.

 It is not 100% anonymous since it does have a public ledger, so don’t let anyone tell you it is.

-However, it can be more anonymous than traditional payment methods as long as you do not connect your Bitcoin wallet to any account where you were forced to verify your identity.
+However, it can be more anonymous than traditional payment methods as long as you do not connect your Bitcoin wallet to any account where you were forced to verify your identity and use your email address.

-Your payments could be tracked, but as long as no one knows who you are, you’re halfway there to anonymity.
+Your cryptocurrency payment could be tracked, but as long as no one knows who you are, you’re halfway there to anonymity.

 I would go as far as to say that 100% anonymity is not possible, at least not for regular users like ourselves.
 However, by paying for your VPN with crypto, you add an extra layer of protection not available with traditional payment methods.

-1. Bitcoin is pseudonymous, meaning that your identity is not instantly known to everyone unless you are individually tracked.
+1. Bitcoin is pseudonymous, meaning that your user identity is not instantly known to everyone unless you are individually tracked, unlike credit cards and gift cards that leave a paper trail.

 2. Faster transactions; crypto transactions can vary in speed, but they can be near-instant, while international transactions through banks can take several (work) days to be processed.